crumleyc/DatabaseProject1/README-Template.md

 # Project 1: Realtional Algebra Operators

 This project contains various operators of relational algebra implemented in Java 8.
-Completed vor CSCIX370 Database Management at the Univsersity of Georgia.
+Completed for CSCIX370 Database Management at the Univsersity of Georgia.

 In the project the relational algebra operators are demonstrated on a database of movie details.
 Therefore the code was given by the instructor except the operators select, project, union, minus, equijoin and natural join were left to code.